 Often people report that they find it difficult to support someone who has attempted suicide because they feel they don’t know what to say.
-It can be hard to find the right words when you’re feeling overwhelmed and emotional yourself.
-Create a ‘safe space,’ where the person feels loved, cared about, accepted, supported and understood.
+It can be extremely difficult to find the right words when you’re feeling devastated, overwhelmed, upset, or even confused yourself.
+Though you may not know exactly what to say, try to create an environment where the person feels accepted, supported, safe and understood.
 Letting the person know you support them, and asking open-ended questions, can help to open the lines of communication.

 - I want to help you.
-Tell me what I can do to support you
+What can I do to support you?

 How To Support Someone Who Has Attempted Suicide